Planning scheme amendment process

 - reviews the submissions

 - conducts a public hearing

 - prepares an independent report with recommendations about the amendment for Council.

 After the panel hearing, the panel has 6 - 8 weeks to provide a report to Council with its recommendations on the amendment.
 Council has no obligation to adopt the panel's recommendations.

 Once an amendment has gone through all the legal requirements of exhibition and has been adopted by Council, it is submitted to the Minister for Planning for final approval.

 Once the Minister approves the amendment, it then becomes part of the Moreland Planning Scheme.

-The Department of Transport, Planning and Local Infrastructure website has a list of approved Moreland Planning Scheme Amendments since July 2000.
+The Department of Environment, Land, Water and Planning website has a list of approved Moreland Planning Scheme Amendments since July 2000.